jwyatt85/field_experiments/README.md

     + Allows a user to download the randomized list
     + Allows a user to set a proportion to treatment/control (Option only works for SRA currently)
 * Calculates the power - minimial detectable effect - of an experiment (pre-experimental analysis)
-* Added chropleth mapping abilities
+* Added chropleth mapping abilities for state, county, and zip codes
 * Future contributions will include the ability to develop statistical models based off randomized controlled experiments